A Culinary Tour de France

 You will also learn how to master one of le Calabash’s renowned Ice creams.

-Early Morning Coffee at le Calabash before we depart for Tours Market, one of the finest in France.
+Early Morning we depart for Tours Market, one of the finest in France.

 We visit Tours best bakery to choose our breakfast pastries which we will enjoy in a little market coffee shop.

 This morning we explore both the indoor ‘Les Halles Food Market’ and the twice weekly outdoor market.

 We visit the old town which clusters around place Plumereau; its old houses restored to their former glory.
 Today this is the place for pavement cafes and people watching in the summer but stroll the smaller, narrow streets like rue Briconnet and you step back into the historic medieval city.
 To the south you’ll find a Romanesque basilica, the Cloitre de St-Martin and the new Basilique de St-Martin.
 You’re in the place which was once on the great pilgrimage route to Santiago de Compostela.
 St-Martin was a soldier who became bishop of Tours in the 4th century and helped spread Christianity through France.
 His remains, rediscovered in 1860, are now in the crypt of the new Basilique.

 The other old part, the cathedral quarter, on the other side of the main Rue Nationale, is dominated by the Cathédrale St-Gatien, a flamboyant Gothic building with 12th-century decorated stonework covering the outside.
 Inside the highlights are the 16th-century tomb of Charles VIII and Anne de Bretagne’s two children, and the stained glass.

 Lunch Today we enjoy a traditional French lunch at le Calabash, prepared by Alison.

 14.00 Alison will share with you her passion for creating and preparing one of the world’s most sought-after classics, the Macaron, on which she has put her own stamp.